Ryukyuan religion: Noro/Nuuru priestesses

 The noro or nuuru priestesses are the oldest kaminchu in the Ryukyu Islands.
 They communicate with, make offerings to, and, at times, channel ancestors, local gods and more powerful deities.
 Their primary duty is to officiate at communitywide (that is, "official") festivals and rituals.
 These rituals take place in a sacred space, usually in a grove (or ong), at a cave or by the sea.
 Men were forbidden to enter these sacred spaces (v.s. for more information concerning community worship).
 Another of their primary functions was the protection and fueling of the communal fire, which was used to establish new households.

-The noro also would perform divination to determine the best days for sacred ceremonies, for social functions such as marriage or funeral, and for agricultural pursuits (Kerr 33).
+The noro also would perform divination to determine the best days for sacred ceremonies, for social functions such as marriage or funeral, and for agricultural pursuits.
 Land was set aside for the use of the noro, who when local was called niigami and was the sister of the nitchu, the head of the oldest (or, later, most powerful) family in the community (called niiya).
 The noro was expected to remain a virgin.
 She was aided in her sacerdotal duties by a girl from every household in the community.
 The symbols of the noro are her white vestments and beads, often including a sacred, comma-shaped stone, the magatama.

 On smaller islands, idiosyncratic noro traditions persist.
 On Kudaka, for instance, people believe in a "priesthood of all women", and all women serve the gods from age 31 to age 70.
 Their initiation rites, Izaiho, was held every twelve years, and women were initiated between ages 31 and 40.
 Due to the absence of women of the representing age the last Izaiho was held in 1978.